ibliskavka/bliskavka-com/source/_posts/speed-up-cdk-pipelines.md

 ## Solution

-I after some Google-fu I found the solution on the [cdk.dev](https://cdk.dev) Slack channel!
+After some Google-fu, I found the solution on the [cdk.dev](https://cdk.dev) Slack channel!

 ```typescript
 new CodePipeline(this, 'Pipeline', {